 Molecular Cell Biology

-The research is multi-disciplinary, combining molecular, biochemical and physiological approaches, together with the use of various microscopy techniques such as electron microscopy, fluorescence microscopy and confocal laser scanning microscopy.
+Our research on peroxisomes is multi-disciplinary, combining molecular, biochemical and physiological approaches, together with the use of various (sub) structural techniques including as electron microscopy, fluorescence and confocal laser scanning microscopy.